 A student intership (stage d'études) is not classified as employment.
 It doesn't require a permit and you retain student status.
 An agreement (convention de stage) is signed by you, the company and your academic institution.
 It defines the type of work, training and conditions (hours, place of work, allowances).

-Training vacancies can be found all year round, although more tend to be available during school holidays.
-Most universities provide information about available stages, so ask.
+Most universities provide information about available placements, so inform your university or placement office.
 There are also specialized agencies and websites.

 Part-time jobs for students